History and Legends of Popcorn, Cracker Jacks and Popcorn Balls

 1908 – The 1908 song called Take Me Out To The Ball Game, written by Jack Norworth (1879-1959), vaudeville entertainer and songwriter, with the line, “Buy me some peanuts and Cracker Jacks” immortalized Cracker Jacks.
 Note: This song is still sung at baseball games today.
 According to historians, as Jack Norworth was riding a New York City subway train, he spotted a sign that said “Ballgame Today at the Polo Grounds.”
 Some baseball-related lyrics popped into his head, that were later set to some music by Albert Von Tilzer, to become the well known baseball song, “Take Me Out To The Ballgame.”

 The song was first performed by Norworth’s wife, soprano Nora Bayes, at the Ziegfield Follies and, by 1910, was a staple at all big league ballparks in America.
 The cry, “Getcha’ peanuts, popcorn, and Cracker Jacks!” is still heard at sporting events and carnivals in America.
 Despite the fact that neither Norworth or Tilzer had ever been to a baseball game at the time the song was written, it is one of the most widely sung songs in America.

 In 1958, on the 50th anniversary of this song, the Major League Baseball, Inc. presented Jack Norworth with a gold lifetime ball park pass.

-by Nelson Algren, published by University of Iowa Prewss, 1992
+From American Eats, by Nelson Algren, published by University of Iowa Press, 1992

 Albert Dickenson Co, Odebelt Historical Museum Association.